Membership in international institutions and organizations

 The main purpose of the World Conference is to facilitate judicial dialogue between constitutional judges on a global scale.
 Due to the obligation of judicial restraint, constitutional judges sometimes have little occasion to conduct a constructive dialogue on constitutional principles in their countries.
 The exchanges that take place between judges from various parts of the world in the World Conference furthers reflection on arguments, which promote the basic goals inherent in the national constitutions.
 Even if these texts often differ substantially, discussion on the underlying constitutional concepts unites constitutional judges from various parts of the world who are committed to promote constitutionality in their own country.
 As these judges sometimes find themselves in situations of conflict with other state powers due to the decisions they had to hand down based on the Constitution, being part of the World Conference provides them with a forum that not only allows them to exchange information freely with their peers, but where judges from other countries can also offer moral support.
 This can be important in upholding constitutional principles, which the judges are called upon to defend in their line of work.

 The second Congress of the World Conference on Constitutional Justice on the "Separation of Powers and Independence of Constitutional Courts and Equivalent Bodies" was held in 2011 in Rio de Janeiro, Brazil, and the third Congress in 2014 in Seoul, Republic of Korea on the "Constitutional Justice and Social Integration."
+The fourth Congress took place in Vilnius, Republic of Lithuania, on the Rule of Law and Constitutional Justice in the Modern World; while the fifth was held in Bali in 2022 on the Constitutional Justice and Peace.
+The next Congress will take place in Spain in 2025.

 The Constitutional Court of the Republic of Croatia has been a full member of the World Conference since July 2011.